Aextoxicon

-Aextoxicon punctatum, the sole species of genus Aextoxicon and family Aextoxicaceae, is a dioecious tree native to southern Chile and Argentina.
-Commonly known as the olivillo or aceitunillo, it is a large evergreen tree native to the forests of the Valdivian temperate rain forests and Magellanic subpolar forests of southern Chile's Pacific coast, where it forms is a canopy tree in the broadleaf forests.
+Aextoxicon is a genus of dioecious trees native to southern Chile and Argentina.
+It is the only genus in the monotypic family Aextoxicaceae, and is itself represented by the olivillo (Aextoxicon punctatum).
+It is a large evergreen tree native to the forests of the Valdivian temperate rain forests and Magellanic subpolar forests of the Pacific coast of southern Chile, where it forms is a canopy tree in the broadleaf forests.
 It can reach 15 m tall.

 The APG system (1998) and the APG II system (2003) left the family Aextoxicaceae unplaced in the core eudicots.
 It has since been included in the order Berberidopsidales.
 The genus was formerly often included in the family Euphorbiaceae.

 Description

 Aextoxicon punctatum is a large tree often found in the canopy or emergent.
 It has opposite leaves with dark green coloration on the top and lighter green below, and is covered in rusty peltate scales.
 The flowers are actinomorphic and unisexual, in hanging racemes.
 The flowers have 5 sepals and 5 petals.
 Male flowers have 5 stamens opposite the sepals while female flowers have two carpels that fuse to form a bilocular ovary.
 The fruit is a single seeded drupe that resembles an olive, thus giving the plant its common name.